-EXCLUSIVECharity Watchdog to Condemn Oxfam Over Haiti Sexual Exploitation – but Ignore Global Sexual Abuse of Refugees and Aid Workers
+Charity Watchdog to Condemn Oxfam Over Haiti Sexual Exploitation – But Ignore Global Sexual Abuse of Refugees and Aid Workers

 A report to be published tomorrow by the Charity Commission will single out Oxfam’s failures on sexual exploitation, while brushing aside the much bigger scale of the problem.

 An excoriating report on Oxfam’s mismanagement and failure to act over the sexual exploitation of victims of the Haiti earthquake in 2011 will be published tomorrow by the UK’s charity watchdog.

 But, the Charity Commission will ignore a much wider scandal which suggests that 23 of the world’s biggest overseas aid charities are hiding far worse sexual exploitation of vulnerable people by their own staff and of women and gay aid workers.